SUDHITHA4225/bank-account-cqrs-api/README.md

-# Bank Account Management API (Event Sourcing + CQRS)
+# Bank Account Management API using Event Sourcing and CQRS

 ## Overview
-This project implements a **Bank Account Management System** using **Event Sourcing** and **Command Query Responsibility Segregation (CQRS)**.
+This project presents a **Bank Account Management API** built using **Event Sourcing** and **Command Query Responsibility Segregation (CQRS)** patterns.

-Instead of storing only the current state, all changes are recorded as immutable events.
-Read models are built using projections, enabling fast queries and complete auditability.
+Rather than persisting only the latest state, every change to an account is recorded as an immutable event.
+Read-optimized models are generated through projections, allowing efficient queries while maintaining a complete audit trail.

 ---

 ## Architecture

 ### Event Sourcing
-- All state changes are stored in the `events` table.
+- All domain changes are persisted as events in the `events` table.
-- The current state of an account is reconstructed by replaying events.
+- Account state is derived by replaying events in sequence.
-- Snapshots are created after every **50 events** to optimize performance.
+- To improve performance, snapshots are generated after every **50 events**.

 ### CQRS (Command Query Responsibility Segregation)
-- **Command Side (Write Model):**
+- **Command Layer (Write Side):**
-  - Handles account creation, deposits, withdrawals, and closure.
+  - Processes account creation, deposits, withdrawals, and account closure.
-  - Stores events in the event store.
+  - Persists validated domain events into the event store.

-- **Query Side (Read Model):**
+- **Query Layer (Read Side):**
   - Uses projection tables:
     - `account_summaries`
     - `transaction_history`
-  - Provides fast and optimized read operations.
+  - Designed for fast and efficient read operations.

 ---

-## Tech Stack
+## Technology Stack

-- Node.js (Express)
+- Node.js with Express
 - PostgreSQL
-- Docker & Docker Compose
+- Docker and Docker Compose

 ---

 ## Project Structure
 ```

 bank-es-cqrs/
 │
 ├── docker-compose.yml